lajimoh/preciousimo/README.md

 <!-- My tech stack - Django, DjangoRestFramework, Postgresql/Mysql, HTML, CSS, JavaScript, Bootstrap, git, AWS, Heroku. -->

-- 🔭 I’m currently working on a Student Study Portal
+- 🔭 I’m currently working on a MedTech Application
 - 🌱 I’m currently learning clean architecture

 If you have an application you are interested in developing or a problem that needs solving feel free to get in touch.